nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p37 -->
 The church is described as **the Flock**, sheep under the care of Jesus, the Good Shepherd.
 This image conveys the church’s dependence on Christ for guidance, sustenance, and protection.
 It also emphasizes the responsibility of church leaders to faithfully shepherd God’s flock as under shepherds, mirroring Christ’s example of love and care.
-The flock imagery speaks to trust, obedience, and the close relationship between the Great Shepherd and His sheep (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="10" data-verses="14-16" data-lang="en" data-version="NKJV">John 10:14-16</span>; <span class="x-scripture" data-type="ref" data-book="1 Peter" data-chapter="5" data-verses="2" data-lang="en" data-version="NKJV">1 Peter 5:2</span>; <span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="20" data-verses="28" data-lang="en" data-version="NKJV">Acts 20:28</span>).
+The flock imagery speaks to trust, obedience, and the close relationship between the Great Shepherd and His sheep (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="10" data-verses="14-16" data-lang="en" data-version="NKJV">John 10:14-16</span>; <span class="x-scripture" data-type="ref" data-book="1PE" data-chapter="5" data-verses="2" data-lang="en" data-version="NKJV">1 Peter 5:2</span>; <span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="20" data-verses="28" data-lang="en" data-version="NKJV">Acts 20:28</span>).

 <!-- p38 -->